Appointments

 During your appointment

 You'll be assessed by a dental student under the supervision of an experienced dentist in an open clinic.
-Your appointment could last around 2 to 3 hours and will involve an assessment of your teeth.
+Your appointment may last 2 to 3 hours and will involve an assessment of your teeth.
+During the appointment, we will assess your teeth.
 We may take dental X-rays.
+If you have had X-rays taken recently elsewhere, please bring copies with you.

 We'll discuss the results of this assessment with you and let you know if you are suitable for treatment with the dental students.

-Please be aware at either appointment we may inform you our undergraduates can not treat you.
+Please be aware we may inform you our undergraduates can not treat you.

 After your appointment

-If you are suitable for treatment with the dental students, we'll give you a written treatment plan which we'll discuss with you.
+If you are suitable for treatment with the dental students, we'll discuss your plan with you and give you a copy.
 If you decide to go ahead with treatment, we'll place you on a waiting list.

 If you're not suitable for dental treatment with the students, we'll speak to you about your dental needs and give advice on next steps.
 We cannot provide a written report of your dental treatment needs.